Wednesday, January 31, 2024

 The Evangelical Times article: “Chinese new year – a Christian perspective”, written by Jack Sin, expands on many of the common practices and traditions of Lunar New Year.
 You can read more in-depth explanations about these traditions and practices in that article, but here is a brief summary of some of these traditions:

-- Astrology & Zodiac: The Chinese zodiac is based on the lunar calendar and “each year in the repeating zodiac cycle of 12 years is represented by a zodiac animal, each with its own reputed attributes.”2 This year, Lunar New Year begins on January 22, 2023, which marks the beginning of the Year of the Rabbit.
+- Astrology & Zodiac: The Chinese zodiac is based on the lunar calendar and “each year in the repeating zodiac cycle of 12 years is represented by a zodiac animal, each with its own reputed attributes.”2 This year, Lunar New Year begins on February 10, 2024, which marks the beginning of the Year of the Dragon.

 “Astrology…claims to predict what will happen to people, countries, economic trends, conflicts and much more…There is a superstitious belief that the animal ruling a person’s birth year exercises a profound influence on his or her life.”
 3 --Jack Sin